Mediation Attorney? Or Certified Mediator In Palm & Broward County? Which Is Best?

 Divorce Mediation In Palm County, FL & Broward County, FL

-Divorce mediation is a form of dispute resolution where a mediator or facilitator assists parties who have difficulty agreeing on important topics.
-Because mediators are objective, they pursue methods to facilitate communication and can suggest options.
-Sometimes, unlike the parties who are often very emotionally involved in the negotiations, a mediator’s objectivity enables a clear view of pros and cons.
+Divorce mediation is a form of dispute resolution where a mediation attorney or facilitator assists parties who have difficulty agreeing on important topics.
+Because a mediation attorney is objective, they pursue methods to facilitate communication and can suggest options.
+Sometimes, unlike the parties who are often very emotionally involved in the negotiations, an objective & neutral mediation attorney enables a clear view of pros and cons.
 The goal of divorce mediation is to reach an agreement which will then be embodied in writing and submitted to the court to become part of a divorce decree.
 If an agreement is reached, the divorce will proceed in an uncontested manner saving time and money.

 In Florida, it is mandatory that parties attempt mediation if they can not agree.
 If after attempting mediation they do not then agree on important issues, the matter will proceed to contested trial.
 Mediation is an alternative way to settle a dispute out of court through an informal and non adversarial process.
 It is generally speedier and more cost effective in reaching a settlement.
 Alternatively litigation may consume thousands of dollars and months of time.

 Judith Goldberg is a certified divorce mediation provider in Palm Beach & Broward County, Florida.
 She can guide you through the answers to these questions as they arise.

 Mediation is usually conducted in the office of the mediation attorney, or mediator, or as opposed to the often rushed atmosphere in courtroom corridors during contested court proceedings.
 The mediator’s office is also a neutral setting for the parties.
 The mediator’s role is that of a neutral and impartial third party who has no stake in the outcome of the dispute.
 Also, the mediator does not represent either party individually or give legal advice.
 The mediator facilitates an agreement between the parties that meets both of their interests and that of their family.